 According to the Rulebook, persons seeking or granted asylum may receive monthly financial aid if they are not housed in an asylum centre and if they and their family members do not receive an income or that income is lower than the threshold required by the Rulebook.
 Therefore, this Rulebook only provides social welfare to persons residing in private accommodation, which is counterintuitive, as persons staying in such accommodation usually do not require social welfare in the first place.

 The request for social welfare is examined and decided upon by the social welfare centre with jurisdiction over the municipality in which the beneficiary of asylum resides.
 Once granted, the conditions for benefiting from social welfare are re-examined by the social welfare centre on an annual basis.
 The second instance body is the Minister responsible for social affairs.
 One of the problems identified in practice is the extensive length for granting of the social welfare.

 The conclusion that can be drawn is that provisions of the Asylum Act and RSW do not recognise the actual needs of both asylum seekers and persons granted asylum as a member of a particularly underprivileged group.
 The main reason for this claim lies in the fact that asylum seekers and persons granted asylum who are accommodated in Asylum Centres and who do not have sufficient means of livelihood are not eligible for social allowances.

-At the time of writing of this report, the highest possible amount of social welfare that may be paid on a monthly basis is around 18,000 RSD / 155 €.
+As of March 2022, the highest possible amount of social welfare that may be paid on a monthly basis is around 18,000 RSD / 155 €.
 The amount is by no means sufficient to enable recipients to live even a modest existence in Serbia, but it is no less than may otherwise be provided to citizens of Serbia.

 Article 52 and 67 Asylum Act.